 By: Gillian B

 I LOVE ghee!
 It is the ultimate delight for vegetarians and those with dairy intolerances.
+But there are many other benefits of ghee.
 Here’s what you need to know:

 What is it?